malphite-code/browser-mining/README.md

 # Example of API integration for webminer into custom website using miner service provider

 # Disclaimer:
 This repository is mainly for educational purpose only.
-Author doesn't affiliated with CoinIMP or any other related platforms
+Author doesn't affiliated with any other related platforms

 ## Start